home / skills / cdeistopened / opened-vault / video-generator

 # Video Generator

-Generate professional short-form videos using Google VEO 3.1 (with native audio) or OpenAI Sora (high visual quality, up to 12s).
+Generate professional short-form videos using Google VEO 3.1 (native audio), OpenAI Sora (visual quality, up to 12s), or Kling v3 Pro (image-to-video, up to 15s, native audio).

 ## Prerequisites & Setup